Narendra Modi

-Modi was born and raised in Vadnagar, Bombay State (present-day Gujarat), where he completed his secondary education.
+Modi was born and raised in Vadnagar, where he completed his secondary education.
 He was introduced to the RSS at the age of eight, becoming a full-time worker for the organisation in Gujarat in 1971.
-The RSS assigned him to the BJP in 1985, and he rose through the party hierarchy, becoming general secretary in 1998.
+Assigned by the RSS to the BJP in 1985, he rose through the party hierarchy and became general secretary in 1998.
 (Note: Sources stating that the RSS had a deep impact on the political hierarchy of the BJP, especially in the case of Narendra Modi: